Creating different visualizations

 Change card type dialog

-In Aura, the Dashboard tool supports only the following visualization types:
+The Dashboard tool supports the following visualization types:

-• Table - Best for detailed data representation.
+• Table - Displays detailed data in a structured format.

-• Line Chart - Useful for showing trends over time.
+• Line Chart - Tracks trends over time.

-• Bar Chart - Suitable for comparing quantities across categories.
+• Bar Chart - Compares quantities across categories.

-• Pie Chart - Great for displaying proportions of a whole.
+• Pie Chart - Displays proportions of a whole.

-• Single Value - Perfect for highlighting a key metric.
+• Single Value - Highlights a key metric.

-• Text - Useful for adding descriptive information or context.
+• Text - Adds descriptive information or context.

 Graph card